-Policy No. ORGS/010-2021

-POLICY ON RESPONDING TO RESEARCH DISRUPTION

-Approval Date: February 11, 2021 Contact Office: Office of Research and Graduate Studies (ORGS) Approving Authority: University Research Council (URC)
+Policy No. AKU-K/ORGS/010-2022 POLICY ON RESPONDING TO RESEARCH DISRUPTION Date of Revision: October 28, 2022 Contact Office: Grants Support Office Approving Authority: University Research Council (URC)

-The Aga Khan University, in this document means all its schools, colleges, institutions, departments, research centres and hospitals across all campuses around the globe

 1. SCOPE:

 - 1.1.
 For the purpose of this policy, a Disruption to Research occurs when university research activities are substantially interrupted or impeded as a result of any event or circumstances beyond the reasonable control of the University and includes but is not limited to; civil disorders, political unrests, protests, strikes, fire, natural disasters, epidemics and government enforced lockdowns. - 1.2.
 The policy will be applicable to ALL research (ongoing and new) irrespective of the source of funding which have defined timelines and deliverables to report.
 Besides research, it covers grants which have a development and capacity building component or are classified as consultancies. - 1.3.
 The foremost priority in responding to crisis situations is the safety of Aga Khan University's (AKU) faculty, students, employees and study subjects. - 1.4.
 The policy will be applicable only in case of substantial and prolonged disruptions to research.
 For any temporary / brief disruptions, individual PIs and the AKU entities are in the best position to determine the response.